-- Q.6.
-Expansion of universe means
+Q.8.
+What does Expansion of universe stands for

-- (a) Increase in the number of stars
+- a) Increase in the number of stars.

-- (b) Increase in space between the galaxies
+- b) Increase in space between the galaxies.

-- (e) Discovery of new celestial bodies
+- c) Discovery of new celestial bodies.

-- (d) Increase in the speed of rotation of planets
+- d) Increase. in the speed of rotation of planets

-Ans. (b) Increase in space between the galaxies
+- Ans. b) Increase in space between the galaxies.